 “What do you think you are looking at?”
 We asked friends and colleagues with the picture on the right.
 Paper-cut?
 Red envelope?
 Package for Spring Festival gift?
 Wedding invitation?
-None of them really did the answer we had expected to hear—the mounted Chinese character Fú (福), a traditional way of celebrating Spring Festival.
-We were shocked about this since we had thought confidently that nobody would misunderstood it, but the fact gave us a solid slap.
+None of them really got the answer we had expected to hear—the Chinese character Fú (福) on the door of every family, a traditional way of celebrating Spring Festival.
+We were shocked about this since we were so confident that nobody would misunderstood it.
 It urged us to review our design strategy completely, which brought us our second proposal. —Now, it would be good to talk about the things that happened prior to this very moment.

 Main strategy: Fú brings Fú (扶,即是福)

 扶 (Fú) and 福 (Fú) are two characters with different meaning but the same pronunciation Fú.
 The former one, verb, literally means giving hand to let somebody stand still or stand up.
-Together with other characters, it could express help in a general sense; the later one is a noun, meaning happiness but in a more synthetic way.
+Together with other characters, it could express help in a general sense; the later one is a noun, meaning happiness but in a more profound way.
 It connotes dozens of positive things like fortune, happiness, hope, luck, and so on.
-Chinese people favour it a lot, therefore they put it everywhere in words and visual identities having their names pronounced the same way as 福 (Fú).
-Inspired by this homophonic phenomenon, we got our message to convey — giving a hand brings happiness.
+Chinese people love it a lot, therefore they put it everywhere in words and visual identities having their names pronounced the same way as 福 (Fú).
+Inspired by this, we got our message to convey: Giving a hand brings happiness.
 In Chinese, it becomes Fú is Fú (扶,即是福).

-As you may know, in China, poverty alleviation used to be a kind of total altruism untouched by any self-interest, therefore unusually high class.
+As you may know, in China, poverty alleviation used to mean a kind of pure altruism untouched by any self-interest.
 It served as an important role in political propaganda and worked well in the totalitarian past.
-Once being given a little more individual freedom, people soon got not that comfortable of the narrative.
+Once being given a little more individual freedom, people soon became not that comfortable with the narrative.

 I am just a normal person.
-I am not able to do that high class thing.
-So it is non of my business.
+I am not a saint.
+It is non of my business.

-Three steps above release people from even thinking about the issue, thus making it pretty exclusive.
-Virtue worship did not work anymore and it was the time quota donation took effect.
-When it is necessary, companies would be requested a number of donation by government, then companies collect donation from all the workers in a certain way.
+Voluntariness did not work anymore and it was the time quota donation took effect.
+When it is necessary, companies would be requested a number of donation by the government, then companies collect donation from all the workers in a certain way.
 It is like you pay a bill that derives neither from any future welfare nor from your willingness.
-Although money has been collected time after time, empathy of people towards those who need help deadly decreases.
+Money has been collected, empathy of people towards those who need help deadly decreases.
 The whole poverty alleviation thing was simplified to a small duty: Money paid, things done.

-The goal of National Poverty Alleviation Day is Encouraging public awareness.
-It partially proves that CPAD also realized the damaging effect of their quota strategy.
+The goal of National Poverty Alleviation Day is encouraging public awareness.
+It partially proves that CPAD also realised the damaging effect of their quota strategy.
 So, they decided to rebuild an inclusive image by replacing the unspoken “request” with “invite”.

 We personally had confidence in the new strategy but still felt necessary to find a meaningful way to communicate with people other than just saying “hey, welcome, join us!”
-Thinking from prospects’ mind, we soon realized people tend to be interested in knowing how they could take benefit from doing a certain thing.
-The answer often dictates decision making process.
-Then, in our case, what is it?
+Thinking from prospects’ mind, we soon realised people tend to be interested in knowing how they could take benefit from doing a certain thing.
+In our case, what is it?
 Here is the answer:

 - Helping the others is not just giving out things while getting nothing back.